Study Summary Window

 Study Management Related to Study Summary

-If you want to have a set of charts with a consistent set of studies on each of them, then use the Chart Linking feature and link the Studies among all of those charts.
+If you want to have a set of charts with a consistent set of studies on each of those charts to be able to use in the Study Summary window, then use the Chart Linking feature and link the Studies among all of those charts.

 Why a Chart is Required for the Studies in the Study Summary Window